CastellaniDavide/Compass-MarconiVr/README.md

 ---
 ## Who do this?
-The work was make by Marconi's students:
+The work was made by Marconi's students:
 - Castellani Davide (contacts@castellanidavide.it)
     - group leader
     - app maker (with Android Studio)